top of page

 Playfulness is central to this vision.
 I see decision-making not only as optimisation, but as exploration: a process of trying, iterating, and reframing.
 As LEGO research fellow Mitchel Resnick argues, creative thinking is deeply rooted in the way children learn through experimentation and play (2007).
 In contrast, adult decision-making environments often suppress this exploratory mindset in favour of efficiency and certainty.

 Design thinking can, therefore, extend beyond a designer’s method to become a transferable mindset that helps people structure and refine their own decisions.
 However, creative ideation does not come naturally to everyone, and designers often respond by offering facilitated, workshop-based interventions.
 While valuable, these approaches are typically limited in accessibility and scalability.
-I therefore aim to design intuitive, self-explanatory tools that enable non-designers to engage in reflective and iterative thinking independently.
+I am therefore interested in designing intuitive, self-explanatory tools that enable non-designers to engage in reflective and iterative thinking independently.

 Also, many decisions are not made in isolation, but with multiple stakeholders (e.g., families, teams, organisations).
 Tangible and visual tools can make perspectives visible, shared, and negotiable.
 Approaches such as LEGO® SERIOUS PLAY® demonstrate how structured material engagement can support dialogue by literally bringing ideas “onto the table,” reducing assumptions and enabling co-reflection.